-The teams at parent company ModiQuest and Citryll have discovered, optimised and studied first in class antibodies that inhibit Neutrophil Extracellular Traps (NET) formation for treatment of a range of human diseases with potential for RA, SLE, vasculitis, IPF and other indications.
+Citryll develops a first in class therapeutic antibody that inhibits Neutrophil Extracellular Traps (NET) formation for treatment of a range of human diseases with potential for RA, SLE, vasculitis, IPF and other indications.

 The initial therapeutic antibodies designated tACPA, prior to optimisation were identified among CCP antibodies cloned from RA patient B lymphocytes.
 We have since demonstrated tACPA’s cellular MoA to be interfering with NET biology, using primary human neutrophils from healthy donors as well as RA and SLE patients and numerous in vivo pharmacology studies.

 – Therapeutic use of tACPAs in an RA mouse model resulted in the arrest of inflammation and prevents a further increase of the inflammatory response, and significantly decreased joint damage, close to normal (Chirivi et al., J Clin Cell Immunol 2013, S6, 1-13).